department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/CC-Team-Research/202403 Improved Autosuggest/Research plan.md

 Participants for this study: 8 Veterans.

 We would like to request a kickoff call with Perigean.
-Requested date/time: _put date and time_
+Requested date/time: Monday, April 1st.
+Please let us know if there is a time that works in the 12:30 to 3:30pm ET window.

 ### Primary criteria (must-haves)